 Our free healthcare system is under intense pressure and local treatment services are struggling to deal with the demand, nonetheless you are entitled to free NHS help.
 Narcotics anonymous and alcoholics anonymous meetings can help users share their experiences with others, but often this isn’t enough to help people recover from addiction completely.

 The majority of us have been in the company of people addicted to drugs and alcohol, whether we realise it or not.
-Illegal substances can be present at parties and social gatherings, and the United Kingdom is a nation which drinks heavily, compared with other European countries.
+Illegal substances can be present at parties and social gatherings, and the United Kingdom is a nation that drinks heavily, compared with other European countries.
 Addiction is not uncommon.